18degrees/kana-transcription/readme.md

 ## Contributing

-If you want to participate in the work on the project, feel free to use [issues](https://github.com/18degrees/kana-transformer/issues) and [pull requests](https://github.com/18degrees/kana-transformer/pulls).
+If you have a suggestion for improving the library, feel free to use [issues](https://github.com/18degrees/kana-transformer/issues) and [pull requests](https://github.com/18degrees/kana-transformer/pulls).

 ## License